 One way to think of computational modeling is "quantitative imagination"; the computational approach to neuroscience is merely an addition to conceptual modeling.
 The value of the computational approach is to add a quantitative dimension to our intuition about the function of a neural circuit.

 The relation between a biological system and the computational model of it depends on analogy in exactly the same way that a conceptual model does.
 With this type of analogy, we assert that the model represents the biology in a direct quantitative way, but this assertion depends on our intuitive knowledge and experience about the biological system.
-Seen in this context, a language for neural simulation provides a concise description of a neural circuit's biological form/function for us, but a definition of difference equations for a computer.
+Seen in this context, a language for neural simulation provides a concise description of a neural circuit's biological form/function for us, but a set of difference equations for a computer.

 Click here to return to section index